-You may be working on customer experience, and gathering valuable customer insight as part of your daily operations and from multiple sources.
+You may be working on customer experience, and gathering valuable customer insight as part of your daily operations.
 But the real question is how do you continue with these insights?
 How effectively are you acting on it?
-Working customer-centric leads to great ideas for optimising your customer experience, but it takes a company with a high level of CX maturity across all departments to manage them from idea to implementation, and measure their success.
+Working customer-centric leads to great ideas for optimising your customer experience.
+However, it takes a company with a high level of CX maturity to manage and measure them from idea to implementation.

 At Essense we see this challenge a lot.
 Our experience shows that what separates the good organisations from the truly great is the implementation of customer-centric service improvements in an organised and strategic way of working.

 what do we mean when we say way of working?

 Working customer-centric at an organisational level means having three ingredients: a customer experience mindset, the tools to work customer-centric and a clear framework for decision-making based on a customer journey perspective and strategy.
 These three things help to ensure a consistent approach to customer experience across departments and throughout your business, and help you manage your end-to-end customer experience.
 Here’s what we mean when we talk about three ingredients:

 Is everybody across the business aligned and on-board with the need to think and act customer-centric and aware of how this benefits the business?
 By making sure that everyone is up to speed on this and understands both the reasons and the role they can play in working customer-centric, you’re off to a good start.

 There is not one right way to do this, as it requires a shift in culture and mindset.
 It’s important to reflect on how you are working as a business, understand what you can change or improve to work more customer-centric, and then be bold enough to try it.
 It’s important to understand how to reinvent yourself and then have the attitude, adaptability, and mandate to do this.
 This way, you create an organisation that is flexible and adaptable for the future.